Aliases for CCT7 Gene

 GeneCards Summary for CCT7 Gene

-CCT7 (Chaperonin Containing TCP1, Subunit 7 (Eta)) is a Protein Coding gene.
-Diseases associated with CCT7 include myocardial infarction and hiv-1.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Protein folding.
-GO annotations related to this gene include identical protein binding and unfolded protein binding.
+CCT7 (Chaperonin Containing TCP1 Subunit 7) is a Protein Coding gene.
+Diseases associated with CCT7 include Myocardial Infarction and Babesiosis.
+Among its related pathways are Cooperation of Prefoldin and TriC/CCT in actin and tubulin folding and Cell cycle_Role of APC in cell cycle regulation.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and unfolded protein binding.

 UniProtKB/Swiss-Prot for CCT7 Gene